 Key Takeaways

-Coffee drinkers had increased Cryptobacterium and Eggerthella species and reduced indole-3-propionic acid, indole-3-carboxyaldehyde, and GABA in fecal samples.
+Coffee drinkers show elevated Cryptobacterium and Eggerthella species alongside reduced indole-3-propionic acid, indole-3-carboxyaldehyde, and GABA.

-An integrated model identified nine key metabolites – theophylline, caffeine, and selected phenolic acids – strongly linked to specific microbial species and cognitive measures.
+An integrated model identified nine key metabolites including theophylline, caffeine, and phenolic acids linked to both microbial species and cognitive measures.

 Hacker News Comment Review